fmstacco/data-maturity-assessment/README.md

 ### Bugs Fixed

-During the website testing process some minor errors were displayed when validating HTML, CSS and JavaScript.
+During the website testing process, some minor errors were displayed when validating HTML, CSS and, JavaScript.
 They were quickly corrected.

 * HTML